praveenmarch22/FoodApp/README.md

-Install the cors plugin tot he chrome and use the applink
+Install the cors plugin to the chrome and use the applink